ecmwf-projects/cads-messages/contents/reanalysis/2024-10-10-warning-reanalysis-era5-complete.md

 entries: reanalysis-era5-complete
 live: true
 ---
-The final validated ERA5 differs from ERA5T in July 2024 - please refer to our [Forum announcement](https://forum.ecmwf.int/t/final-validated-era5-product-to-differ-from-era5t-in-july-2024/6685) for details and watch it for further updates on this.
+The final validated ERA5 differs from ERA5T from July 2024 until further notice - please refer to our [Forum announcement](https://forum.ecmwf.int/t/final-validated-era5-product-to-differ-from-era5t-in-july-2024/6685) for details and watch it for further updates on this.